denham-ed/adventure_capital/README.md

 This programem uses a custom function that defines a style by keyword (eg. intro, warning etc) and prints the text to the user.
 This helps keep the text styling consistent by assigning a clear meaning to each type.

 ### Geodesic Functions
-The geodesic functions (determining the distance and bearing) in this programme are handled by the library [GeographicLib](https://geographiclib.sourceforge.io/html/python/code.html#module-geographiclib.geodesic)
+The geodesic functions (determining the distance and bearing) in this program are handled by the library [GeographicLib](https://geographiclib.sourceforge.io/html/python/code.html#module-geographiclib.geodesic)
 The underlying mathematical principles are fascinating, however, and well worth a further explore.
 A good starting place is [here.](https://www.geeksforgeeks.org/haversine-formula-to-find-distance-between-two-points-on-a-sphere/)

 ### High Score